AI vs. Generative AI: The Differences Explained

 • High implementation costs: To leverage the benefits, many companies will need to invest in costly hardware and other technology.
 The expense required for implementing AI may not be feasible for smaller businesses, and it may not produce an adequate return on the investment for a substantial amount of time.

-• Wear and degradation: The wear on the machine itself isn't often considered.
-Machines break down with time and use.
-So, for example, if you use an AI-powered machine in a manufacturing setting, the parts will eventually need replacing and maintenance and will fail in time.
-Additionally, continual or regular learning is critical to avoid using outdated AI.
+• Wear and degradation: Machines break down with time and use.
+So, if you use an AI-powered machine in a manufacturing setting, the parts will eventually need replacing and require continual maintenance.
+Additionally, regular learning is critical to avoid using outdated AI.

 • Lack of original thought: AI can’t duplicate human creativity.
 Although people can already use it in art, for example, it cannot "think" outside of the existing data pool it has to draw on.
 It lacks innovation and the necessary creativity to produce original ideas.

-• Cannot consider emotional ramifications: Humans have empathy and emotional intelligence, two qualities necessary to make decisions with emotional components factored in.
-Machines work solely with the parameters you give them.
+• Cannot consider emotional ramifications: Humans have empathy and emotional intelligence, two qualities necessary to make certain critical decisions in both life and work.
+Machines work solely with the predefined rules you give them.
 Humans can apply kindness and compassion to make sounder decisions on sensitive issues or in areas like marketing, where you must consider buyers' emotions throughout the sales process.

 • Ethical considerations: Just as AI can't factor emotions into decisions and insights, it also can't incorporate morality or ethics.
-The larger concern surrounds data privacy and informed consent when using human data.
-Some of the leading concerns include fair and impartial use of results, transparency among companies using AI regarding the principles they operate under, and willingness to collaborate with others toward creating ethically-minded AI regulations.
+Some of the leading concerns include data privacy, fair and impartial use of results, transparency among companies using AI regarding the principles they operate under, and willingness to collaborate with others toward creating ethically-minded AI regulations.

 Generative artificial intelligence

-Like traditional AI, generative AI has been around for decades, although it has only gained sophistication and more widespread use within the last few years.
+Like traditional AI, early forms of generative AI have been around for some time, but the technology has only gained sophistication and widespread use within the last few years.
 The first chatbots emerged in the 1960s.
 With the developments in machine learning and generative adversarial networks (GANs), generative AI has entered a new era.
-Today, generative AI can create images that look realistic, create content such as graphics and text, answer questions, explain complex concepts, and convert language into code.
+Today, generative AI can create realistic images, generate content such as graphics and text, answer questions, explain complex concepts, and convert language into code.

 Read more: What Is Generative AI?
 Definition, Applications, and Impact